LazyRen/2019-Concurrent-Programming/project3/readme.md

 };
 ```

 The detail of concurrency validation is posted on textbook, so I will only cover what has been added.<br>Dynamic memory allocation is minimized as much as possible.
-Only memory allocation happens within `scan()` when it succeeded capturing safe snapshot.
+Only memory allocation happens within `scan()` when it succeeded capturing clean snapshot.
 It may *borrow* the snapshot from other thread's `update()` wich makes this structure *wait-free*.<br>

 ###### Adding Garbage Object

 During the `update()`, thread must change snapshot within `StampedData`.
-If no other actions are taken, the previous snapshot will never be freed, thus cause memory leak.<br>In this implementation, right before changing the snapshot of `StampedData`, thread adds previous snapshot into garbage collector's waiting list with current global epoch. (**IFF** previous snapshot was created by itself; Allocator also responsible to deallocation)<br>Those snapshots in waiting list will be freed when it is safe to do so. (no threads are using it)
+If no other actions are taken, the previous snapshot will never be freed, thus cause memory leak.<br>In this implementation, right before changing the snapshot of `StampedData`, thread adds previous snapshot into garbage collector's waiting list with current global epoch. (**IFF** previous snapshot was created by itself; Allocator takes responsible of deallocation.
+If previous snapshot was *borrowed*, don't add it to the garbage list.
+Because creater thread of that snapshot will eventually do so.)<br>Those snapshots in waiting list will be freed when it is [safe to do so](#preventing-memory-leak).